-In the lead up to and during the fun of Reunion Weekend, we took some time to recognize alumni who are doing outstanding work in their fields, humanitarian service or volunteer work for Kenyon.
+In the lead up to and during the fun of our Reunion Weekend 2025, we took time to celebrate alumni who are doing outstanding work in their fields, exemplary humanitarian service or volunteer work for Kenyon.

 These awards recognize outstanding commitment to the College by specific alumni classes and individual members of the alumni community.
 Individual awardees are nominated by their peers or friends of the College, with final selections made by Alumni Council.
 The full list of award recipients is below.